Tektronica/modulation_schemes/README.md

 ---

-Instantaneous phase (and conversely instantaneous frequency) are not typically discussed outside of signal processing.
-However, the need for phase or frequency modulation requires explicit definition for these terms.
-While these terms may impose greater clarity on the mechanism behind modulation, by extension, so too our familiar trigonometric operation.
-To understand instantaneous phase more, we first define a generalized expression:
+While instantaneous phase (and conversely instantaneous frequency) are not generally covered, the understanding of phase or frequency modulation requires explicit definition of these terms.
+As we explore these definitions further, our familiar understanding of trigonometric operation will also benefit from this imbued clarity.
+So, to understand instantaneous phase more, we first begin by defining a generalized expression:

 ![\varphi_i(t) \equiv 2 \pi \int_0^t{f_i(\tau) d\tau}](https://latex.codecogs.com/svg.latex?\varphi_i(t)%20\equiv%202%20\pi%20\int_0^t{f_i(\tau)%20d\tau})

-We compute the sum of our frequency over a period of time, in this case, t, and then map the result to the unit circle, which has a circumference of 2π.
+We compute the integral of our instantaneous frequency to arrive at our instantaneous phase, which is merely the sum of our frequency over a period of time, in this case, t, and then mapped to unit circle, which has a circumference of 2π.

 Since our frequency is constant (scalar), the result is straightforward: